David Robertson (baseball): Minor leagues

 Due to Robertson being 21 at the time of the 2006 MLB draft, he was a draft-eligible sophomore and the New York Yankees selected him in the 17th round.
 He signed with the Yankees for a $200,000 signing bonus.

-In 2007, pitching for the Charleston RiverDogs of the Class A South Atlantic League, the Tampa Yankees of the Class A-Advanced Florida State League, and the Trenton Thunder of the Class AA Eastern League, he was a combined 8–3 with four saves and an 0.96 ERA in 84 1/3 innings, allowing 45 hits while striking out 114 batters, averaging 12.1 strikeouts per nine innings.
+In 2007, pitching for the Charleston RiverDogs of the Single-A South Atlantic League, the Tampa Yankees of the High-A Florida State League, and the Trenton Thunder of the Double-A Eastern League, he was a combined 8–3 with four saves and an 0.96 ERA in 84 1/3 innings, allowing 45 hits while striking out 114 batters, averaging 12.1 strikeouts per nine innings.
 Robertson was a 2007 mid-season South Atlantic League All Star.
 He was third among minor league relievers, with a .154 opponents batting average.

 In 2008, pitching for Trenton and the Scranton/Wilkes-Barre Yankees of the Triple-A International League, he was 4–0 with three saves and a 1.68 ERA in 53 2/3 innings, allowing 28 hits while striking out 77, averaging 12.9 strikeouts per nine innings.
 He was named the International League's "Best Reliever" of 2008 in Baseball America's Best Tools survey.
 Pitching for Scranton/Wilkes-Barre in 2009, he was 0–3 with two saves and a 1.84 ERA with 25 strikeouts in 14 2/3 innings, averaging 15.3 strikeouts per nine innings.
 In 2012 he pitched two scoreless innings for Scranton/Wilkes-Barre.